fisharebest/webtrees/readme.txt

 -------------------------------------------------------
 SECURITY

-Even though PhpGedView gives you the ability to hide the details of living individuals, whenever you post the personal details of living individuals on the Internet, you should first obtain the permission of EACH living person you plan to include.
+Even though webtrees gives you the ability to hide the details of living individuals, whenever you post the personal details of living individuals on the Internet, you should first obtain the permission of EACH living person you plan to include.
 There are many people who would not even want